giongto35/cloud-game/README.md

   * Need to run coordinator and worker separately in two session
   * `go run cmd/coordinator/main.go` - spawn coordinator
   * `go run cmd/worker/main.go --coordinatorhost localhost:8000` - spawn workers connecting to coordinator

+## Run with Docker

+In case if you want to run the app as a Docker container:
+- use `make dev.run-docker`
+- or use `docker-compose up` (`CLOUD_GAME_GAMES_PATH` is env variable with your host games path) Both will spawn a docker environment and you can access the service on `localhost:8000`.

 ## Technical Document
 - [webrtchacks Blog: Open Source Cloud Gaming with WebRTC](https://webrtchacks.com/open-source-cloud-gaming-with-webrtc/)